OkayDave/barr/README.md

 ## Create Your Own Block

 It's reasonably simple to add your own block to your script.
 Create a `class` that inherits from `Barr::Block` and add your custom `initialize` and `update!` methods.
-The `Barr::Manager` object will read your block's `@data` on each update.
+The `Barr::Manager` object will read your block's `@output` on each update.

 For example, a block which increments an integer might look like this: